 Children may not be brought to our Preschool if any of the following conditions exist or have existed in the previous 24 hours:

-If a teacher suspects that a child has any symptoms of a communicable disease they may conduct a health check (ex. checking under clothes for a rash, checking hair for lice, checking for breathing difficulties or discharge from the nose or eyes, etc).
+If a teacher suspects that a child has any symptoms of an infectious/contagious disease they may conduct a health check (ex. checking under clothes for a rash, checking hair for lice, checking for breathing difficulties or discharge from the nose or eyes, etc).
 If a child shows any of these symptoms while at school, they will be isolated from the rest of the class and parents will be called to come get the child.
-If a child has seen a physician, it is up to that physician as to when the child can safely return to school and a doctor’s note will be required.
-If your child contracts a communicable disease, please call our office immediately so we can notify other parents.

 In the event of a life threatening medical emergency, 911 will immediately be called, then the parents will be called.
 In a non life threatening emergency, every effort will be made to contact parents before emergency medical attention is sought.